arturictus/wrappi/README.md

 __Dynamic configurations:__

-Endpoint configurations are executed in the `Endpoint` instance.
+All the configs in `Endpoint` are evaluated at instance level except: `around_request` and `retry_if` because of their nature.
 That allows you to fine tune the configuration at a instance level.

 example: